andrew/ultimate-awesome/README.md

 - [awesome-computer-vision-in-sports](https://github.com/avijit9/awesome-computer-vision-in-sports) - A comprehensive list of papers on computer vision in sports.
 - [awesome-graph-research-iclr2024](https://github.com/azminewasi/awesome-graph-research-iclr2024) - It is a comprehensive resource hub compiling all graph papers accepted at the International Conference on Learning Representations (ICLR) in 2024.
 - [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.
+- [awesome-alternatives](https://github.com/flick9000/awesome-alternatives) - A curated list of free and open-source alternatives to common proprietary software.
 - [awesome-europe](https://github.com/geiserx/awesome-europe) - A curated list of open source software for Europe — institutions, regulations, standards, and cross-border infrastructure.
 - [awesome-jupyter-resources](https://github.com/HanXinzi-AI/awesome-jupyter-resources) - A collection of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools). 热门实用的Jupyter Notebook、Hub和Lab项目（扩展、内核、工具等）集合.
 - [awesome-inferno](https://github.com/henesy/awesome-inferno) - A curated list of awesome Inferno documents, libraries, and software.
 - [awesome-drone-hacking](https://github.com/nicholasaleks/awesome-drone-hacking) - A list of awesome drone hacking tools & resources.
-- [awesome-llms-txt](https://github.com/secretiveshell/awesome-llms-txt) - This list contains an index of llms.txt files hosted on various websites, to be used as seed data.
 - [awesome-islamic-open-source-apps](https://github.com/tarekeldeeb/awesome-islamic-open-source-apps) - A maintained list of open source Islamic projects, grouped by app types and programming languages.
 - [awesome-mac](https://github.com/tborychowski/awesome-mac) - Mac awesome macOS Apps.
 - [awesome-android](https://gitlab.com/linuxcafefederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 Inspired by other awesome-* projects.